arbox/shalmaneser/doc/index.md

     |_ stanford_parser-x.y.z-models.jar

 ### OpenNLP MaxEnt
-Downloand the MaxEnt archive from the official [site](http://sourceforge.net/projects/maxent/files/Maxent/2.4.0/) from SourceForge, uncompress it to your favorite location.
+Downloand the MaxEnt archive from the official [site](http://sourceforge.net/projects/maxent/files/Maxent/2.4.0/) from SourceForge.
+You have to use the Version ``2.4.0``, other versions aren't compatible with Shalmaneser for now, but we are working on it.
+Untar the archive to your favorite location.
 Set ``JAVA_HOME`` if it isn't set on your system.
 Run ``build.sh`` in the MaxEnt Root Directory.

 The path to the root directory is essential for the experiment file declarations.
 Schalmaneser expects the following directory structure: